 María López De León, Minister of Inclusive Leadership Transformation, is the Executive Director and board member of the National Association of Latino Arts and Cultures (NALAC).
 In January 2013, President Obama appointed Ms. De León to serve on the National Council on the Arts.
 In 2012, Ms. De León was named among the nation’s 2012 Fifty Most Powerful and Influential People in the Nonprofit Arts.
 Ms. De León has over twenty years of multifaceted experience working with community-based organizations across the country.
 She serves on multiple arts and culture policy panels and is a noted speaker and advocate for arts and cultural equity.
 She serves on the board of the First People's Fund, the Performing Arts Alliance and is an advisory council member of San Anto Cultural Arts and Women of Color in the Arts.
 She is a fellow of the Rockwood Leadership Institute.
 She studied Journalism at the University of Texas at El Paso.
 Under her leadership, NALAC developed and launched three grant programs, the NALAC Fund for the Arts (NFA), a grant program for Latino artists and organizations; the Transnational Cultural Remittances (TCR), a grant program for artists and organizations in the U.S., Mexico and Central America; the NALAC Diverse Arts Spaces program, a grant program that supports organizations that are part of the Ford Foundation’s Diverse Art Spaces to expand their Latino programming to diverse audiences and outreach to diverse communities.
 She has directed the continued development of fifteen editions of the renowned annual Leadership Institute and the Latino Arts Advocacy Institute in Washington, DC; directed the convening of five national arts and cultural conferences and dozens of regional arts training workshops across the country.
 Under Ms. De León’s leadership, NALAC completed production of Visiones, a six part documentary series on Latino art and culture for PBS and development of accompanying education curriculum distributed to over 35,000 schools.

-Martha Diaz is the founder of the Hip-Hop Education Center.
+Martha Diaz, Minister of Hip-Hop Education, is the founder of the Hip-Hop Education Center.
 She’s an award-winning community organizer, social entrepreneur, media producer, archivist, curator, and professor at New York University.
 For two decades, Diaz has traversed between the hip-hop entertainment industry, non-profit sector and academia.
 She has worked on Hollywood productions, and produced TV shows, documentaries, music videos, and PSAs.
 Diaz served as the executive director of the Hip-Hop Association, where she produced and curated the Hip-Hop Odyssey International Film Festival and Hip-Hop Education Summit.
 In 2010, Diaz founded the Hip-Hop Education Center, housed at NYU's Metropolitan Center for Research on Equity and the Transformation of Schools, to cultivate and professionalize the field of hip-hop-based education.
 She is co-editor of the Hip-Hop Education Guidebook, Vol. I (Hip-Hop Association, 2007) and Rebel Music: Resistance Through Hip Hop and Punk (Information Age Publishing, 2015).
 Among her fellowships and residencies, Diaz served as resident of NJ Performing Arts Center’s Alternate Routes Program, Fellow at NYU Reynolds Program for Social Entrepreneurship, Senior Fellow at the Lemelson Center for the Study of Invention and Innovation-National Museum of American History, and Hip-Hop Scholar at the Schomburg Center for Research in Black Culture-NY Public Library.
 In 2014, Diaz was appointed as Columbia University Community Scholar, where she collaborates with the Institute for Urban and Minority Education and the Center for Justice.
 Her most recent media project is the award winning NAS: Time Is Illmatic documentary.

 Dana Edell, Secretary of Creative Sparks, is an activist-scholar-artist and the executive director of SPARK Movement, an intergenerational girls’ activist organization that trains, supports and collaborates with a team of 30 girls (ages 13-22, from 12 US states & 5 countries) to launch creative and successful activist campaigns and foster a global movement of young feminists.
 She was also the co-founder/executive director of viBe Theater Experience, from 2002-2012 where she produced more than 60 original plays, 7 CDs of new music, 4 radio episodes, 8 music videos and 8 arts-based resource guidebooks, all written and performed by girls.
 Through her writing, presentations and media appearances, she advocates for girls’ activism and both the need and the danger of performing arts experiences in the lives of urban girls.
 Dana teaches Educational Theatre at NYU and Applied Theatre at CUNY, is a member of the editorial board of Public: A Journal of Imagining America and the Chair of the Girls’ Participation Task Force of the Working Group on Girls at the United Nations.
 She has a BA with honors in Classics/Ancient Greek from Brown, an MFA in Theatre Directing from Columbia and a PhD in Educational Theatre from NYU.